American Urban Form

-American urban form--the spaces, places, and boundaries that define city life--has been evolving since the first settlements of colonial days.
+American Urban Form—the spaces, places, and boundaries that define city life—has been evolving since the first settlements of colonial days.
 The changing patterns of houses, buildings, streets, parks, pipes and wires, wharves, railroads, highways, and airports reflect changing patterns of the social, political, and economic processes that shape the city.
 In this book, Sam Bass Warner and Andrew Whittemore map more than three hundred years of the American city through the evolution of urban form.
-They do this by offering an illustrated history of “the City”--a hypothetical city that exemplifies the American city's transformation from village to merchant seaport, industrial city, multicentered metropolis, and, finally, regional metropolis that participates in both the local and the global.
-The book thereby offers a yardstick against which readers can measure the history of their city.
+They do this by offering an illustrated history of “the City”—a hypothetical city (constructed from the histories of Boston, Philadelphia, and New York) that exemplifies the American city's transformation from village to regional metropolis.

 In an engaging text accompanied by Whittemore's detailed, meticulous drawings, they chart the City's changes.
 Planning for the future of cities, they remind us, requires an understanding of the forces that shaped the city's past.

 HardcoverOut of Print ISBN: 9780262017213 200 pp. | 6.5 in x 10 in 45 line drawings

 Paperback$20.00 X ISBN: 9780262525329 200 pp. | 6.5 in x 10 in 45 line drawings